 which had been moved a short distance to make way for the present house.

 The school was continued by her daughters until 1896.
 The main house was

 gutted by fire in 1916, but was sympathetically rebuilt within the original

 Edgehill is located north of Shadwell on State Rte.
 22 and just

-north of its intersection with I-64, over one mile west of Charlottesville.
+north of its intersection with I-64, over one mile east of Charlottesville.